mezpahlan/crossword-now/README.md

 1. Set the `WEBHOOK_IN_URL` in your User Defined environment variables for Bluemix / CF to the incoming webhook url that you create in your Slack team.
 2. Also set it in the file `.config.env` so that you can test locally.
 Pay attention to the spacing either side of the equals sign - hint, there is none.
         WEBHOOK_IN_URL=<YOUR_URL>
+3. Set the `MONGODB_URL` in to the same places to the URL for your Mongo instance.
+4. You'll need to create a collection called `crosswords` and populate the collection with documents that, as a minimum, have an `entries` array, an `id` ,and a `type`.